Dairy Revenue Protection Insurance - Risk Management for Today's Dairy Operations

 - Select a coverage level (from 80 to 95 percent of the revenue guarantee)

 - Select a protection factor (1.00 – 1.50)

-The Dairy-RP policy provides insurance for the difference between the final revenue guarantee and actual milk revenue, times your actual share and protection factor.
+The DRP insurance policy provides insurance for the difference between the final revenue guarantee and actual milk revenue, times your actual share and protection factor.
 This loss needs to be caused by natural occurrences in market prices and yields in your state-level or pooled production region.
 This policy does not insure against the death or other loss or destruction of your dairy cattle.